Prabal Gurung: The Designer-Activist Bringing Nepalese Fashion to the Global Stage

 Models walk the runway at the Prabal Gurung fashion show during New York Fashion Week Models walk the runway at the Prabal Gurung fashion show during New York Fashion Week on February 10, 2019, in New York City (Credit: Sam Aronov / Shutterstock)

 Prabal is dedicated to making women look beautiful.
-He isn’t influenced by trends or coolness, instead favoring timeless shapes that make it easier for women to get dressed.
+He isn’t influenced by trends or coolness; instead, he favors timeless shapes that make it easier for women to get dressed.

 Prabal has always been drawn to powerful women who exude poise, elegance, and sophistication.
 He has described his label as “a luxury brand with soul.”

-A model shows off her feet in sandals at the Prabal Gurung fashion show during New York Fashion WeekA model shows off her feet in sandals at the Prabal Gurung fashion show during New York Fashion Week on February 10, 2019, in New York City (Credit: Sam Aronov / Shutterstock)
+A model showcases bold two-tone sandals with a sculptural strap design on the runway at the Prabal Gurung fashion show during New York Fashion WeekA model showcases bold two-tone sandals with a sculptural strap design on the runway at the Prabal Gurung fashion show during New York Fashion Week on February 10, 2019, in New York City (Credit: Sam Aronov / Shutterstock)

 Initially inspired by the strong women in his family, Prabal has dressed some of the world’s most prominent female leaders.

-From influential political figures such as Michelle Obama and Kamala Harris to A-list celebrities including Hilary Rhoda, Michelle Monaghan, and Diane Kruger, Prabal’s list of clients is nothing short of spectacular.
+From influential political figures such as Michelle Obama to A-list celebrities including Elisabeth Moss, Jessica Chastain, and Diane Kruger, Prabal’s list of clients is nothing short of spectacular.

 Prabal has always maintained strong ties to his South Asian heritage and has also dressed Bollywood stars like Priyanka Chopra and Deepika Padukone.